itscterrytin/networker_docker/README.md

 - recover a subset of the server resources needed for the recovery tests
 - recover the client resources from the bootstrap
 - restore the client indexes
+- run post nsrdr scripts
 - starts listening on a socket for recovery requests

 After an initial run, the container can be stopped and started as needed, while keeping the media database.
+Daily bootstrap backup to remote device is recommended in case of re-initializing container.

 ## Usage